 The pods of legumes are usually between 3 and 8 inches (7.5-20 cm) long.
 Legume pods split along both sides when ripe.
 Each pod contains from 4 to 12 seeds.
-Seeds are usually kidney shaped and vary in size.
+Seeds are usually kidney-shaped and vary in size.
 Seeds can be green, brown, black, red, yellow, white, or mottled.

 Legumes are high in protein and contain vitamin B, carbohydrates, fats, and minerals such as iron.
 On average legumes have twice the protein of grains.

-Legumes are used in variety of recipes including soups, stews, and casseroles.
+Legumes are used in a variety of recipes including soups, stews, and casseroles.
 Legume-based dishes include Boston baked beans in the United States, lentil dhal in India, refried beans in Mexico, and fermented black bean and yellow bean sauces in China.

 Pulses include kidney beans, navy beans, black-eyed peas, soybeans, garbanzo beans, pinto beans, flageolets (dried French green beans), lentils, and peanuts.
 Sometimes the word legume is used to refer to just pulses.

-When selecting dried legumes, look for seeds that are intact, brightly colored, uniform in size and smooth skinned.
+When selecting dried legumes, look for seeds that are intact, brightly colored, uniform in size, and smooth-skinned.
 Avoid pulses that are dull looking or wrinkled.